par12005/TPPS/docs/source/admin_pages/page_4.rst

          * NCBI Assembly Accessions: ``checkboxes`` - options pulled directly from NCBI

-     * URL to Reference Genome: ``textfield`` - only visible if the user selects 'I can provide a URL to the website of my reference file(s)' from 'Reference Genome'
-     * Manual Assembly File: ``managed_file`` - FASTA or Multi-FASTA formatted file - only visible if the user selects 'I can upload my own reference genome file' or 'I can upload my own reference transcriptome file' from 'Reference Genome'
+     * URL or Manual Assembly File: ``fieldset`` - Tripal FASTA Loader fields - only visible if the user selects 'I can provide a URL to the website of my reference file(s)', 'I can upload my own reference genome file', or 'I can upload my own reference transcriptome file' from 'Reference Genome'
-     * Manual Assembly File Columns: ``fieldset`` of ``select`` elements - user will define which of their columns contain the scaffold/chromosome ID
-     * Genotype File Type: ``checkboxes`` - options 'Genotype Assay', 'Assay Design', 'VCF'
+     * Genotype File Type: ``checkboxes`` - options 'Genotype Spreadsheet/Assay', 'Assay Design', 'VCF'.
+'Assay Design' only visible if the user selects 'SNPs' from 'Genotype Marker Type'.
      * Genotype VCF File: ``managed_file`` - .VCF file of genotypes - only visible if the user selects 'VCF' from 'Genotype File Type'
-     * Genotype File: ``managed_file`` - spreadsheet of genotypes - only visible if the user selects 'Genotype Assay' from 'Genotype File Type'
+     * Genotype File: ``managed_file`` - spreadsheet of genotypes - only visible if the user selects 'Genotype Spreadsheet/Assay' from 'Genotype File Type'
-     * Genotype File Columns: ``fieldset`` of ``select`` elements - user will define which of their columns contain the Tree ID
+     * Genotype File Columns: ``fieldset`` of ``select`` elements - user will define which of their columns contain the Tree ID and Genotype Data
      * Assay Design File: ``managed_file`` - Assay design file - only visible if the user selects 'Assay Design' from 'Genotype File Type'

 .. _`Study Design`: page_2.html